Steem-FOSSbot/steem-fossbot-voter/docs/installation.md

 _Please be advised to read the Heroku [Terms of Service](https://www.heroku.com/policy/tos) and [Privacy Statement](https://www.heroku.com/policy/privacy) very carefully before creating an account._

 _Also be advised that you may have to verify your Heroku account to use the add-ons which provide auto bot scheduling and email sending.
-Verifying can involve a bank card._
+Verifying can involve a bank card but at time of writing does not require any transaction to be made._

 _Finally, there is a usage limit to the free account on Heroku which you should familiarise yourself with._